inscight/inscight/docs/bio/katy_huff.rst

 Short
 -----
-Katy Huff is a Ph.D. student conducting computational nuclear engineering research at the University of Wisconsin-Madison and currently the benevolent dictator of The Hacker Within, a primo scientific computing interest group.
+Katy Huff is a Ph.D. student conducting computational nuclear engineering research at the University of Wisconsin-Madison and until recently was the benevolent dictator of The Hacker Within, a primo scientific computing interest group.